MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-linkedin-ads.md

 ## Data privacy and compliance

 When you enable Dynamics 365 Customer Insights to transmit data to LinkedIn Ads, you allow transfer of data outside of the compliance boundary for Dynamics 365 Customer Insights, including potentially sensitive data such as Personal Data.
-Microsoft will transfer such data at your instruction, but you are responsible for ensuring that LinkedIn Ads meets any privacy or security obligations you may have.
+Microsoft will transfer such data at your instruction, but you are responsible for ensuring that LinkedIn Ads meet any privacy or security obligations you may have.
 For more information, see [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?linkid=396732).

-Your Dynamics 365 Customer Insights Administrator can remove this export destination at any time to discontinue use of this functionality.
+Your Dynamics 365 Customer Insights Administrator can remove this export destination at any time to stop the use of this functionality.